 As a woman gets older, she produces fewer healthy eggs.
 This decrease in egg production gets faster with each year.

-That’s why the major cause of infertility in women is their age.
+That’s why the major cause of fertility problems in women is their age.
 Once you turn 36, your chance of conceiving naturally is about half of what it was when you were 20.
 By the time you are 41, this chance falls to just 4%.

 So, if you are over 35 and having trouble conceiving naturally, it’s important to seek medical advice within 6 months.
 If you are under 35, we generally advise you to wait 12 months, but it’s important to be proactive so see a specialist sooner rather than later.
 In addition, if you have any known conditions such as a history of STD's or male factor issues, then don't delay in seeking specialist help.